melezhik/Sparrow6AI/README.md

 (:i) to enable case insensitive matching.
 Raku regular expression should be placed after reserved `regxp: ` prefix.

+Checks that use Raku regular expressions are called regular expressions checks or simply regular expressions

 # Q3 Sequential checks

 Question: